Tara (Buddhism): Characteristics and symbolism

-Tārā's name literally means "star" or "planet", and therefore she is associated with navigation and travel both literally and metaphorically as spiritual crossing to the 'other side' of the ocean of existence (enlightenment).
+Tārā's name literally means "star" or "planet", and therefore she is associated with navigation and travel both literally and metaphorically as spiritual crossing to the "other side" of the ocean of existence (enlightenment).
 Hence she is known literally as "she who saves" in Tibetan.
-In the 108 Names of the Holy Tara, Tara is 'Leader of the caravans ..... who showeth the way to those who have lost it' and she is named as Dhruva, the Sanskrit name for the North Star.
+In the 108 Names of the Holy Tara, Tara is "Leader of the caravans ..... who showeth the way to those who have lost it" and she is named as Dhruva, the Sanskrit name for the North Star.
+Due to her association with navigation and travel, she is thus popular as a savior and protector from danger.
+In modern Tibetan Buddhism, Tārā is one of the most popular deities that are appealed to by laypersons and monastics alike for aid.